We’ve already made a case for budgeting with your partner. But just in case you are new around these parts, quick review:

 - Are we on track with our long-term goals?
 If not, why is that?
 Is it not as important to us as we thought it was?
 Do we need to cut back somewhere else?
 Should we adjust the goal to make it more realistic?

 - Last chance—have any of our priorities changed?
 Yours, mine, or ours?
 How can or should we adjust?

-Make It A Date
+Make It A Budget Meeting Date Night

 Just because you will be talking about your budget doesn’t mean it has to be boring!
 Go someplace different, order take-out, pour a glass of wine or play a game—whatever will help make it something special.
 This is sacred time—an investment in your future.